projectcalico/calico/maintenance/monitor/monitor-component-visual.md

 Congratulation you have arrived at your Felix dashboard.

-In this tutorial we have also prepared a [Typha dashboard](http://localhost:3000/d/calico-typha-dashboard/typha-dashborad-calico?orgId=1) for you, if you are not using Typha in your cluster you can delete it safely via Grafana web-ui.
+In this tutorial we have also prepared a {% include open-new-window.html text='Typha dashboard' url='http://localhost:3000/d/calico-typha-dashboard/typha-dashborad-calico?orgId=1' %} for you, if you are not using Typha in your cluster you can delete it safely via Grafana web-ui.

 > **Note**: A more detailed guide about Typha detection and setup can be found [at this link]({{ site.baseurl }}/maintenance/monitor/monitor-component-metrics#typha-configuration).
    {: .alert .alert-warning}